eefarry/jsPsych-v8-FreemanLab/README.md

 Don't forget to add your new trial to the timeline!

 ## Other Stuff
 There are many other things you can do with jsPsych that aren't covered here!
+You can use timeline variables to repeat the same trial with different stimuli.
 You can use the `on_finish()` or `on_start()` functions to add more logic to trials.
-You can use the `data` parameter to save custom information.
-You can even make custom plugins to create a new type of trial.
-The [jsPsych website](https://www.jspsych.org/v8/) is a great resource to learn more.
+You can even create custom plugins to add a new type of trial.
+The [jsPsych website](https://www.jspsych.org/v8/) has helpful tutorials and documentation to help you learn more!

 # Files
 Here is a quick rundown of what each file in this template does: